 There are two types of initiatives: direct and indirect.
 In the direct process, proposals that qualify go directly on the ballot.
-In the indirect process, they are submitted to the legislature, may act on the proposal.
-Depending on the state, the initiative question goes on the ballot if the legislature rejects it, submits a different proposal or takes no action.
+In the indirect process, the proposal is submitted to the legislature.
+The legislature can approve the proposed measure, or a substantially similar one, in which case it is unnecessary for the measure to go on the ballot for voters to consider.
+Procedures vary from state to state, but in general if the legislature has not adopted the proposal, the initiative question goes on the ballot.
 In some states with the indirect process, the legislature may submit a competing measure that appears on the ballot along with the original proposal.
 States with some form of the indirect process are Maine, Massachusetts, Michigan, Mississippi, Nevada and Ohio.
 In Utah and Washington, proponents may select either the direct or indirect method.

 No two states have exactly the same requirements for qualifying initiatives to be placed on the ballot.
 Generally, however, the process includes these steps:

 (1) preliminary filing of a proposed petition with a designated state official;

 (2) review of the petition for conformance with statutory requirements and, in several states, a review of the language of the proposal;

 (3) preparation of a ballot title and summary;

 (4) circulation of the petition to obtain the required number of signatures of registered voters, usually a percentage of the votes cast for a statewide office in the preceding general election; and